open-life-science/open-life-science.github.io/knowledge_management.md

 To organize calls in the different cohorts, we use a shared Spreadsheet containing information about calls: general information like date, time, learning objectives, but also the different activities like talks, group discussions with instructions.
 This spreadsheet also contains links to full recordings, slides, information about speakers.

-We developped scripts for limiting manual work to propagate the information from the spreadsheet but also information about speakers to the OLS website in order to centralize the information there, build the video library.
+We developed scripts for limiting manual work to propagate the information from the spreadsheet but also information about speakers to the OLS website in order to centralize the information there, build the video library.
 The script also generates templates for the call notes, and add information about participants, projects, and mentors in a cohort.

 ```mermaid!
 %%{init: {"flowchart": {"htmlLabels": false}} }%%